 - The USDA recommends cooking poultry internal organs to an internal temperature of 165°F.

-- Leftovers: Since the livers are still pink in the middle after I cook them, I don't keep them for longer than a day.
-I don't recommend freezing them.
+- You can keep the leftovers in an airtight container in the fridge.
+Since they are still pink in the middle after I cook them, I don't like to keep them for longer than a day.
+I either reheat them covered in the microwave or mash them cold with softened butter to make a pâté.

 Nutrition per Serving